dzhavat/css-flexbox-cheatsheet/README.md

 * Less
 * Sass
 * Scss

+## Settings

+After opening the cheatsheet, you can select the directionality to be used in the interactive playgrounds.
+This is especially useful for languages that write from right-to-left.
+[Learn more](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/dir).

+## Colors

 The colors of the cheatsheet automatically adapt to the selected theme.
 The font is based on the user’s preferred font.